aspose-note/Aspose.Note-Reference-Tutorials/note/english/net/images/insert-image-hyperlink/_index.md

 Before we begin, ensure you have the following:

 1. Aspose.Note for .NET: Make sure you have installed Aspose.Note for .NET.
-If not, you can download it from [here](https://releases.aspose.com/note/net/).
+If not, you can download it from [Aspose.Note .NET download page](https://releases.aspose.com/note/net/).
 2. Development Environment: Set up your development environment with .NET framework.
 3. Image: Have the image you want to insert ready in your document directory.
 4. Basic Knowledge: Familiarity with C# and .NET framework.